 Those looking to join the party can register their details on Southern Comfort’s Facebook page.

-Once registered, people can bring three of their companions along with them to a secret meeting point in the city, ideally situated for guests staying in central London hotels and benefitting from the capital's transport network.
+Once registered, people can bring three of their companions along with them to a secret meeting point in the city, ideally situated for guests staying in The Montcalm London Marble Arch Hotel and benefitting from the capital’s transport network.

 After the revellers have been picked up they’ll be whisked to yet another unknown location.